prestonbrubaker/archipelago/readme.txt

-This program was developed by Preston Brubaker and his compatriat, Bo-Bo (Willoh Robbins).
+This program was developed by Preston Brubaker and Willoh Robbins

 SUMMARY: